cockroachdb/docs/v22.1/cockroach-workload.md

 ## Flags

 {{site.data.alerts.callout_info}}
-The `cockroach workload` command does not support connection or security flags like other [`cockroach` Commands Overview](cockroach-commands.html).
+The `cockroach workload` command does not support connection or security flags like other [`cockroach` commands](cockroach-commands.html).
 Instead, you must use a [connection string](connection-parameters.html) at the end of the command.
 {{site.data.alerts.end}}

 ### `bank` workload